httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

         - If the component identifier starts with an "at" character (`@`), derive the component's value from the message according to the specific rules defined for the derived component identifier, as in {{derived-components}}.
 If the derived component identifier is unknown or the value cannot be derived, produce an error.

-        - If the component identifier does not start with an "at" character (`@`), canonicalize the HTTP field value as described in {{http-headers}}.
+        - If the component identifier does not start with an "at" character (`@`), canonicalize the HTTP field value as described in {{http-header}}.
 If the value cannot be calculated, produce an error.

     5. Append the covered component's canonicalized component value.